 The irony of this post is that, only a few days ago, I was singing the praises of the D-Link DSL-320B.
 Sadly, I was more than a little wrong.
-This modem has turned out to be a shocking piece of software engineeringWikipedia: Software engineering is an engineering approach to software development.[1][2][3]
-A practitioner, called a software engineer, applies the engineering design process to develop software. and has stolen many hours of my life, that I will never get back.
+This modem has turned out to be a shocking piece of software engineeringWikipedia: Software engineering is a field within computer science focused on designing, developing, testing, and maintaining of software applications.
+It involves applying engineering principles and computer pr... and has stolen many hours of my life, that I will never get back.

 When in 1483 Bridged IP mode, the modem was actually fine.
 It connected to the ISP and allowed the routing of a subnet over it.
 When I switched to a new ISP, which used PPPoA, the story was somewhat different.
 The setup is such that the PPPoA connection gets issued its own IP address, outside of the routed subnet, and then the subnet is routed over this.
 This modem implements a system called half-bridgingWikipedia: A network bridge is a computer networking device that creates a single, aggregate network from multiple communication networks or network segments.
 This function is called network bridging.[1]
 Bridgin...… in a horrible horrible way.
 A way which, in fact, kills kittens.
 Poor poor kittens.